Optical Simulation SDK

 tdo.utils.encircled_energy(matrix, percent) calculates the diameter of the circle that centers at the center of energy mass, and contains percantage of the matrix’s total energy.

-encircled_energy_radius, center = tu.encircled_energy(matrix, 0.9)
+encircled_energy_radius, center = tdo.encircled_energy(matrix, 0.9)

-pixel_radius, center = tu.encircled_energy(matrix, 0.95)
+pixel_radius, center = tdo.encircled_energy(matrix, 0.95)

-absolute_radius = tu.absolute_pixel_size(detector.size, analysis.resolution)[0] * pixel_radius
+absolute_radius = tdo.absolute_pixel_size(detector.size, analysis.resolution)[0] * pixel_radius # Assuming that the resolution is symmetrical

 print(f'95% Encircled energy radius is {absolute_radius} mm')